The March of the Women: Arrangements

 Smyth arranged the work several times.
 A version for choir and optional orchestra was included in Songs of Sunrise, a collection of three songs premiered on 1 April 1911 at the Queen's Hall, London.
 The other two songs in the collection were "Laggard Dawn" and "1910".
 An arrangement of "The March of the Women" for solo piano appeared in 1914 in King Albert's Book, a fund-raising publication for Belgian relief.
 On 6 March 1930, Smyth conducted a version of the march for military band, on the occasion of the unveiling of a statue to memorialize Emmeline Pankhurst in Victoria Tower Gardens.
 The ceremony was presided over by Stanley Baldwin, and the performance was by the band of the Metropolitan Police.

 The tune of "The March of the Women" also appears in the overture of Smyth's opera The Boatswain's Mate.

+Cover art

+The cover art for The March of the Women was designed by artist and dancer Margaret Morris.